dherault/serverless-offline/README.md

 ### Roadmap

+- Reduce initial loading time
+- v2.0.0 when Serverless 0.5 is out
 - Support for Python and Java runtimes
-- Support for APIG models
-- v2.0.0 when Serverless 0.5 is out
 - Test suite
-- Reduce initial loading time

 ### Contributing

 Yes, thanks a lot!

-### Licence
+### License

 MIT